Winter Is Coming: In Pentos

 Exiled prince Viserys Targaryen plots to reclaim his father's throne from King Robert Baratheon, and brokers a marriage between his sister Daenerys and Dothraki warlord Khal Drogo.
-As wedding gifts, Daenerys is given books of the Seven Kingdoms from Ser Jorah Mormont, an exiled knight loyal to the Targaryens, and three petrified dragon eggs from Magister Illyrio Mopatis, who helped arrange the marriage.
+As wedding gifts, Daenerys is given books of the Seven Kingdoms (The North, The Vale, The River lands, The Westerlands, The Reach, The Stormlands, and Dorne) from Ser Jorah Mormont, an exiled knight loyal to the Targaryens, and three petrified dragon eggs from Magister Illyrio Mopatis, who helped arrange the marriage.

 In the North

-The Starks of Winterfell are introduced: Lord Eddard "Ned" Stark, his wife Lady Catelyn, their children – heir Robb, elder daughter Sansa, younger daughter Arya, ten-year-old son Bran, youngest son, Rickon, Ned's bastard son Jon Snow and ward Theon Greyjoy.
+The Starks of Winterfell are introduced: Lord Eddard "Ned" Stark, his wife Lady Catelyn, their children – heir Robb, elder daughter Sansa, younger daughter Arya, ten-year-old son Bran, youngest son, Rickon, Ned's bastard son Jon Snow, and ward Theon Greyjoy.

 Ned takes his sons to witness Will's execution for desertion.
 Ignoring Will's warning of the White Walkers, Ned beheads him, insisting Walkers are long extinct.
 The Starks find a dead stag, sigil of House Baratheon, and a dead direwolf, sigil of the Starks, whose pups are taken in by the children.

-News arrives of the death of Lord Arryn, Eddard's friend and Catelyn's brother-in-law.
-Winterfell receives the royal court, including King Robert, his wife Queen Cersei, their children – heir Prince Joffrey, Princess Myrcella, and Prince Tommen – as well as Jaime, a member of the Kingsguard, and his and Cersei's younger brother Tyrion Lannister, a dwarf known as "The Imp".
+News arrives of the death of Lord Arryn, Ned's friend and Catelyn's brother-in-law.
+Winterfell receives the royal court, including King Robert, Cersei, their children – heir Prince Joffrey, Princess Myrcella, and Prince Tommen – as well as Jaime, a member of the Kingsguard, and his and Cersei's younger brother Tyrion Lannister, a dwarf known as "The Imp".
 Robert pays respects to Lyanna Stark, his late fiancée and Ned's sister, appoints Ned the new Hand of the King, and suggests Sansa be betrothed to Joffrey.
-Catelyn receives a message from her sister Lysa, Arryn's widow, who suspects her husband was murdered by the Lannisters.
+Catelyn receives a message from her sister Lysa, Arryn's widow, who suspects her husband was killed by the Lannisters.
 Ned reluctantly accepts the position of Hand of the King.

 Bran climbs an abandoned tower, and discovers Cersei and Jaime having sex.
 To hide their incestuous and extramarital affair, Jaime shoves Bran out of the window.